aerwin/node-cfenv-wrapper/README.md

 * `getEnvVars` -- returns JSON data structure containing all environment variables.
 When running locally, it returns the data from the `env.log`.
 When running in the cloud, it will return the standard `process.env` runtime variable.
 * `getEnvVar(name)` -- returns value of the environment variable with the given name.
 When running locally, it will try to pull the value from the `env.log` file data.
 If it can't find it, it falls back to the standard `process.env` runtime variable.

-These serve to give you a conistent interface for environment variable resolution in both environments.
+These serve to give you a consistent interface for environment variable resolution in both environments.

 Run Live Demo
 =============